decuant/WMOQuery/README.md

 GUI interface for launching a script or to plot a dataset.
 Much of the code of it is handling user events and drawing.

 The grid on the right side allows for file selection and menu operation.
-Uses a file filter.
+Uses a file filter and supports context menu.

+There are 2 sets of menu commands, fixed and variable (plugins).
+The first set drives the download/archive of updates.

+The second sets are user-provided functions in ``functions.lua``.
+It offers the usal debugging within the IDE and can be reloaded at run time for execution.

+To select a station for display select a compiled ``.dat`` file and use the menu "Graph Dataset".

 The panel on the left draws the min/max forecast for a station on a compiled dataset.
 You can control it with [Alt] + Cursors or 1,2,3.
 See the code for move/zoom.